 One way to avoid this is to agree on a family password or other cue.
 Many families have passwords for unexpected situations such as sending a coworker to pick up the kids from school when there’s an emergency, for example.

 I’m not sure I have the right answer for this yet.
-Please comment if you have a suggestion.
+Please let me know if you have a suggestion.
 We need a technique that works for humans under stressful situations, but doesn’t fall prey to robo calls trying to create those situations and trick the humans into bypassing the system or revealing the secret.

 Encryption provides a host of benefits.
 We really, really, really need to normalize encryption as a global society.
 Plaintext communication needs to become weird, and encrypted needs to become easy and expected.